Norwegian Wood

 Naoko clamped her mouth shut and started walking again.
 I could tell

-that all kinds of thoughts were whirling around in her head, so rather
+that all kinds of thoughts were whirling around in her head, so

 than intrude on them I kept silent and walked by her side.